AEO – Authorised economic operator

 - which operation the customs legislation concerns; the company e.g. handles goods, goods data or documents under customs supervision.

-The aim of the AEO project is to get as many parts of the international supply chain as possible to apply for AEO status.
-Typical operators with AEO status within the EU are manufacturers, exporters, freight forwarders, warehouse keepers, customs agents, transport operators and importers.
+The aim of the AEO programme is to get as many parts of the international supply chain as possible to apply for the AEO status.
+Typical operators with the AEO status within the EU are manufacturers, exporters, freight forwarders, warehouse keepers, customs agents, transport operators and importers.